sedelmeyer/predicting-crime/pages/about.md

 Crime tends to be ubiquitous in all areas of the United States, including Boston and Cambridge.
 Pinpointing the exact causes of crime is impossible, as it is a highly nuanced and complex issue.
 However, factors such as gross income, economic disparity, and government infrastructure/support are often strong indicators.
 We wish to inspect factors that may be correlated and/or contributing to occurrences of Boston crimes and the types thereof (e.g., robbery, vandalism, etc.).

-We choose to explore datasets freely available from the City of Boston institutional website, starting (as recommended) from the Street Lights and Property Values dataset, and incorporating a wide variety of other sources that can help explain variability in frequency and type of crimes committed.
+We choose to explore datasets freely available from [the City of Boston institutional website](https://data.boston.gov/), starting (as recommended) from the [street lights](data-lights.md) and [property assessments](data-property.md) dataset, and incorporating [a wide variety of other sources](data.md) that can help explain variability in [frequency and type of crimes committed](data-crime.md).

-After collecting and unifying the data, we plan to construct models that learn relationships between predictors and crime from a training set, assess their performance on unseen data, and extrapolate from their predictions to postulate possible causal factors linked to crime.
+After [collecting and unifying the data](data.md), we [constructed models](models.md) that learn relationships between predictors and crime from a training set, assess their performance on unseen data, and extrapolate from their predictions to postulate possible causal factors linked to crime.

 ## High-level design choices